-There is no Coinsurance, Copayment, or deductible for preventive obesity screening and therapy.
+In-Network: There is no Coinsurance, Copayment, or deductible for preventive obesity screening and therapy.

-What you must pay when Services that are covered for you you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can In-Network: receive coverage of services to treat OUD through an Opioid \$30 Copayment Treatment Program (OTP) which includes the following services: • U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments PA by your In-Network provider may be required Outpatient diagnostic tests and therapeutic services and In-Network: supplies \$0 Copayment for X-Rays Covered services include, but are not limited to: and Laboratory Tests X-rays \$0 Copayment for all Radiation (radium and isotope) therapy including Diagnostic tests performed in technician materials and supplies your Providers office during a Surgical supplies, such as dressings covered office visit Splints, casts and other devices used to reduce \$275 Copayment for fractures and dislocations advanced imaging services • Laboratory tests such as CT, MRI and PET • Blood - including storage and administration with the Scans. first pint of blood you need.
-20% Coinsurance for Other outpatient diagnostic tests Therapeutic Radiology (radiation therapy) Services PA by your In-Network provider may be required 20% Coinsurance for medical/surgical supplies
+What you must pay when Services that are covered for you you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can In-Network: receive coverage of services to treat OUD through an Opioid \$30 Copayment Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments PA by your In-Network provider may be required Outpatient diagnostic tests and therapeutic services and In-Network: supplies \$0 Copayment for X-Rays and Covered services include, but are not limited to: Laboratory Tests X-rays \$0 Copayment for all Radiation (radium and isotope) therapy including Diagnostic tests performed in technician materials and supplies your Providers office during a Surgical supplies, such as dressings covered office visit Splints, casts and other devices used to reduce fractures \$275 Copayment for advanced and dislocations imaging services such as CT, • Laboratory tests MRI and PET Scans.
+Blood - including storage and administration with the 20% Coinsurance for first pint of blood you need.
+Therapeutic Radiology Other outpatient diagnostic tests (radiation therapy) Services 20% Coinsurance for medical/surgical supplies